apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 :::note

 The initialization takes about 20 minutes.
-If the installation fails after a long time, please check your network environment.
+If the installation fails after a long time, please check your network.

 :::